Compare

 How these comparisons were built.

-Every cell is verified against the competitor’s public product page at the time of writing.
-Boolean values mean the feature is documented or demonstrated; "false" means the feature is absent from the public docs (not necessarily that it cannot be added with custom work).
-The "Routes to verified SQL agent" and "Auto-generated SQL skill library" rows reflect Chion’s verified-query routing and CHION.md export to Claude Code, Codex, and Cursor; competitors do not currently offer equivalent capabilities.
-To correct a cell, open a pull request against the comparisons file in the Chion repository; every change is auditable.
+Every cell is checked against the competitor’s public product page at the time of writing.
+A checkmark means the feature is documented or demonstrated; "false" means it is absent from the public docs, not that it can never be added with custom work.
+The verified-query routing and CHION.md export rows reflect capabilities competitors do not currently document.
+SERP leaders document accuracy targets around 85–95%; Chion is 100% deterministic on matched queries.
+To correct a cell, open a pull request against src/data/comparisons.ts; every change is auditable.

 Frequently asked questions